caddyserver/website/src/docs/markdown/caddyfile/directives/php_fastcgi.md

 Caddy's [reverse_proxy](/docs/caddyfile/directives/reverse_proxy) is capable of serving any FastCGI application, but this directive is tailored specifically for PHP apps.
 This directive is actually just a convenient way to use a longer, more common configuration (below).

 It expects that any `index.php` at the site root acts as a router.
-If that is not desirable, either perform your own URI rewrite or use something like the [expanded form](#expanded-form) below and customize it to your needs.
+If that is not desirable, either reconfigure the `try_files` option to modify the default rewrite behaviour, or take the [expanded form](#expanded-form) below as a basis and customize it to your needs.

 It supports all the subdirectives of [reverse_proxy](/docs/caddyfile/directives/reverse_proxy) and passes them through to the underlying reverse_proxy handler, plus a few subdirectives that customize the FastCGI transport specifically.